 Soybeans grow well in traditional garden beds, in raised beds, and even in containers.

-Soybean yields are very heavy, and fifty to sixty plants would be enough to feed a family of four.
+Soybean yields are very heavy, and 50-60 plants would be enough to feed a family of four.
 Harvest the beans when the pods are plump and full but the seeds are still tender and green.
 The pods can also be grown to maturity and the beans dried for use in soups and stews.
 To dry the beans, you can just pull the entire plant out and hang it in a basement or garage, then harvest the beans once they have fully dried.